leonidas/transparency/README.md

 ## Examples

-Here's a.
+Here's couple of examples.
 For further details, please see the examples folder, tests and the source code.

 ### Assigning values and attributes (look ma', no assignment!)